pramam/webdriverio-saucedemo-testing/README.md

-# Testing a shopping cart application using a finite state machine
+# Testing a shopping cart application using a Finite State Machine

 ## Overview